Find your favorite place

 In the woods · On the farm · By the water

-Lynchburg, Virginia land and farms boast beautiful natural views of the Blue Ridge Mountains and the surrounding forests of Virginia.
+Lynchburg, VA land and farms boast beautiful natural views of the Blue Ridge Mountains and the surrounding forests of Virginia.
 Lynchburg offers estates of all sizes and price ranges, historic properties, riverfront land, farmland, and acreages in the surrounding forests.
 For commercial opportunities, existing properties within the city center offer easy accessibility to local public transportation routes and residential areas, while lots within and outside the city provide development opportunities.
 Larger industries within the Lynchburg metropolitan area include nuclear technology, pharmaceuticals, and material handling, while a diversity of smaller businesses in the region has maintained a stable local economy amid national economic downturns.
-Land and farms in Lynchburg, Virginia offer access to each of these opportunities, industrial or commercial.
+Land and farms in Lynchburg, VA offer access to each of these opportunities, industrial or commercial.
 Forbes magazine ranked Lynchburg the 5th best place in Virginia for business in 2006.